maxpumperla/deep_learning_and_the_game_of_go/README.md

 ## Table of Contents

-1. Towards deep learning: a machine learning introduction
+1. Toward deep learning: a machine learning introduction
-2. Machine learning for go
+2. Go as a machine learning problem
-3. Representing a game of go: a simple search bot
-4. Search and the early years of game AI
+3. Implementing your first Go bot
+4. Playing games with tree search
 5. Getting started with neural networks
 6. Designing a neural network for Go data
 7. Learning from data: a deep learning bot
+8. Deploying bots in the wild
-8. Enter deep reinforcement learning
+9. Enter deep reinforcement learning
-9. Reinforcement learning with the policy gradient algorithm
+10. Reinforcement learning with policy gradients
-10. Reinforcement learning with value methods
+11. Reinforcement learning with value methods
-11. Reinforcement with actor-critic methods
+12. Reinforcement learning with actor-critic methods
-12. AlphaGo: Combining approaches
+13. AlphaGo: Combining approaches
-13. Bots in the wild: deployment and scale-out
+14. AlphaGoZero and AlphaZero: Combining approaches

+Appendices

+- A. Mathematical foundations with Python
+- B. The backpropagation algorithm
+- C. Go programs and servers
+- D. Training and deploying bots using Amazon Web Services
+- E. Submitting a bot to the Online Go Server (OGS)

 ![chapter_succession](chapter_succession.png)